3D Printing Materials

 A Guide To Choosing The Most Suitable 3D Printing Materials

 Are you new to 3D printing and have no idea what 3D printing material to use?
-With the popularity of 3D printing these days, many new materials are surfacing and it may get all too complicated for a beginner.
+With the popularity of 3D printing in Singapore these days, many new materials are surfacing and it may get all too complicated for a beginner.
 With this guide, discover commonly used 3D printing materials and carefully select the perfect one for your application!

 Fused Deposition Modeling (FDM)